BinanjayDwibedee/Wifite/README.md

-Wifite
+0Wifite
 ======

-This repo is a complete re-write of [`wifite`](https://github.com/derv82/wifite), a Python script for auditing wireless networks.
+This repo is a complete re-write of [`wifite`](https://github.com/BinanjayDwibedee/Wifite.git), a Python script for auditing wireless networks.

 Wifite runs existing wireless-auditing tools for you.
 Stop memorizing command arguments & switches!